davmacario/MDI-LLM/README.md

 To run GPT-2 on a network of 3 devices, follow these steps.

-Having cloned this repository and installed the [requirements](requirements.txt) on each host device, modify or create your own configuration file, using as reference the [existing ones](src/GPT2/settings_distributed/configuration.json).
+Having cloned this repository and installed the [requirements](requirements.txt) on each host device, modify or create your own configuration file using as a reference the [existing ones](src/GPT2/settings_distributed/configuration.json).
 Make sure the devices can "see" each other over the network.\
-**Note**: the program will use the GPU, if available, by default.
+**Note**: the program will use the GPU by default, if available.
 To select a specific device, edit the file [src/GPT2/sub/config.py](src/GPT2/sub/config.py), assigning a different value to `DEVICE`.
 It is also possible to specify the device for each node through the configuration file (JSON): just add the `"device"` key to the node information.